LizardLeliel/lizard-leliel-commission-sheet/README.md

-# LizardLeliel.Github.Io
+# Lizard Leliel Commission Sheet

-This is a personal website.
-It features these pages:
+This is a commission sheet for art I offer.
-- General about me
-- Programming Portfolio
-- Game Design Portfolio
-- Art Commission Info

 Written in Angular.